kmsmith137/n2k/README.md

   - We currently use a memory layout for the output visibility matrix which is simple, but uses twice as much memory as necessary.

+  - I may have reversed real and imaginary parts of an int4+4 (relative to the CHORD conventions)